Desert Island Jukebox: My 300 Favorite 45s of the 1960s (Part 6 of 10)

 1963

-For my money, this Jeff Barry/Ellie Greenwich tune remains the single greatest Christmas recording of the era, if not of all time.
-In fact, this original version of what has since become a seasonal staple (one covered many times by many artists, but never quite as well) and its singer are still so bristling with power, passion and majesty that years after the 45’s initial release a critic once famously wrote that with this one song Darlene Love could “summon snow in July.”
+For my money, this Jeff Barry/Ellie Greenwich tune remains the single greatest Christmas recording of all time.
+In fact, this original version of what has since become a seasonal staple and its singer are still so bristling with power, passion and majesty that, years after the 45’s initial release, one critic famously wrote that with this one song Darlene Love could “summon snow in July.”

 135. Epistle to Dippy